kmailla/ML_homework/README.md

 For documentation, please visit https://ml-homework.herokuapp.com/docs

-**Important note:** I'm using a free app on Heroku, so there might be a delay or an error returned when sending the first request as the app goes sleeping after 30 minutes of inactivity.
+**Important note:** I'm using a free app on Heroku, so there might be a delay or an application error returned when sending the first request as the app goes sleeping after 30 minutes of inactivity.
 Just try again after the first request.

 Example request:
 ```